theo-kirby/chassis/README.md

 These three base abstractions allow for an extremely general surface for configuring a large number of multi-agent systems.

 ![dashboard](docs/dashboard.png)
+> * note the data above is not a real agent system - just a fanciful imagination by claude of what it thinks one would look like.

 Each chassis is one container holding a fleet of cron-driven agents.
 Secrets live in a root-only file and only land in validated tool calls; never in the agent's address space.
 The LLM runtime and source is pluggable; the default is [Pi](https://github.com/earendil-works/pi-coding-agent), swappable per branch (see [Branches](#branches)).
 Per-branch namespacing lets several chassis run side by side on one host; multi-tenant chassis operation is a core feature.